Lucien Abenhaim: Academic research

+Abenhaim worked in academic research in Canada and France, including positions at the University of Montreal, McGill University, and the French National Institute of Health and Medical Research (INSERM).
+His work focused on epidemiology and public health.

 MedTechs

 Abenhaim founded several successful research companies focusing on innovative methodologies to assess drug effects in real life settings:

 (i) The centre for risk research inc. (CRRx), a Canadian company.
 With the cooperation of Drs.
 Lamiae Grimaldi and Michel Rossignol, Abenhaim developed the widely subscribed PGRxTM information system, which was used in landmark studies such as the International study on Insulin and Cancer[6] and for the surveillance of new vaccines.

 (ii) LA-SER, an international company active in over 20 countries, where he conducted so-called post-authorisation safety studies (PASS) or post-authorisation efficacy studies (PAES), the first Performance Agreement studies between pharma and payers.

 (iii) Analytica-Laser, a spin-off of LA-SER, focusing on real world evidence for Health Technology Assessment (HTA) of pharmaceuticals.

 (iv) In 2020, Abenhaim founded [RE]MEDs, a MedTech star-up which focuses on the use of big data, pharmacoepidemiology and Artificial Intelligence to identify unsuspected effects of drugs, including those useful for the repurposing of medications.